paolonappi/pn-maven-exercise-001/README.md

 1. Understand and describe POM.xml strucutre
 2. Edit POM adding dependecies and plugins
-3. Use properly maven commands like mvn clean, install
+3. Use properly Maven commands like "mvn clean, install..."